fusiondew/Xeverous.github.io/content/meta/site_faq.md

 Other consequences

-- I will learn one of countless we frameworks
+- I will learn one of countless web frameworks
 - I will consolidate my skills and knowledge (and even use the site myself)
 - the site is a good portfolio for both of us (creators)